Statistics (STAT)

 STAT 7387.
 Consulting.

 This course focuses on developing skills in the collaborative practice of mathematics and statistics.
 This will be done through class discussion, readings, and different projects.
 Students will learn how to apply mathematics or statistics to solve real-world problems through case studies and collaborative projects.
 They will also learn how to apply ethical considerations to their professional practice.
-Taking this course will allow students to gain skills in problem solving and providing consulting services.
+Taking this course will allow students to gain skills in problem solving and providing mathematical and statistical consulting services.
 Prerequisite: STAT 7325 with a grade of "B" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 3 Lab Contact Hours.